Explanation of Names

 mostly orange antennae diagnostic

-Occurs throughout Eurasia; across US and Canada as of 2016
+throughout Eurasia (native range); across US and Canada as of 2016

 Larvae are fed chewed-up pieces of caterpillars and other insects caught by adults.
 The adults, like other paper wasps, feed on nectar from flowers and other sugary liquids.